JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ## Findings Summary

+During the security review, 4 critical, 10 high, 7 medium and 9 low severity issues were found.

 Note: The issues related to the `PinLink_staking` contract have been marked as "✔️ *Removed*".
 This contract was removed from scope to be rewritten from scratch due to the number of high/critical findings found by this audit.